DenisDziganchuk/Discord-Nitro-Opera-GX-Generator/README.md

     $ python3 main.py

-Then, type the number of codes to be generated when prompted.
+Then, type the number of codes to be generated and the number of threads to run when prompted.
 Now sit back and relax!